Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Hopf-algebraic higher Kitaev model: Commuting-projector Hamiltonian model for oriented surfaces with cell decomposition from a crossed module of semisimple Hopf algebras

+In 2+1D there is a variant of the \HKM, whose construction was sketched in \cite[page 8]{Higher_Kitaev}.
+Its total Hilbert space is the free vector space on the set of all 2-gauge configurations in $(M,L)$.
+We will call this latter model the \emph{\sHKM}.
+We note that in order that the edge projectors in the \sHKM\ commute with each other, certain restrictions on the 2-lattice decompositions, `adequacy', to be defined later, must be put.
+This restriction is however mild enough for us to be able to work with triangulations of surfaces, with a total order in the set of vertices.

-{Crossed modules of Hopf algebras were defined in \cite{majid2012strict}, and there related to a special case of strict quantum 2-groups; see also \cite{FARIAMARTINS2016,emir,fregier2011}.} {In this section, we define a Hopf-algebraic generalization of the 2+1D \sHKM\ defined on a surface $\Sigma$ with a triangulation $L$, or something slightly more general which we define below, and simply call cell decomposition.} The {other} input datum is a crossed module $(A \xrightarrow{\partial} H, \lact)$ of finite-dimensional semisimple Hopf algebras $A$ and $H$, see Definition \ref{def:triv-braid-hopf-crossed-module}. {To the model we construct in the section we will give the name: \emph{\HHK\ model}.}
+{Crossed modules of Hopf algebras were defined in \cite{majid2012strict}, and there related to a special case of strict quantum 2-groups; see also \cite{FARIAMARTINS2016,emir,fregier2011}.} In this section, we define a Hopf-algebraic generalization of the 2+1D \sHKM, defined on a surface $\Sigma$ with an adequate cell decomposition.
+The input datum is a crossed module $(A \xrightarrow{\partial} H, \lact)$ of finite-dimensional semisimple Hopf algebras $A$ and $H$, see Definition \ref{def:triv-braid-hopf-crossed-module}, {which we will fix throughout this section}.
+To the model constructed in this section we give the name: \emph{\HHK\ model}.